 {47}

-speak of &#8220;going into the church.&#8221; Now, all this is of the essence of apostasy: power attached to ministry, and its becoming the church in the eye of the world, so that the world can save itself the trouble of being religious by throwing it on the clergy, and so the church and the world be all one thing, and irreligious people do for the church as laity, because religion is the clergy&#8217;s business, and, if theirs, nobody&#8217;s (for they do not want it for irreligious laymen); and thus that which has the name of the church, being really the world, serves to exclude and set aside the operations of the Spirit of God in His children as schism and evil*;* and who is to decide?
+speak of "going into the church".
+Now, all this is of the essence of apostasy: power attached to ministry, and its becoming the church in the eye of the world, so that the world can save itself the trouble of being religious by throwing it on the clergy, and so the church and the world be all one thing, and irreligious people do for the church as laity, because religion is the clergy's business, and, if theirs, nobody's (for they do not want it for irreligious laymen); and thus that which has the name of the church, being really the world, serves to exclude and set aside the operations of the Spirit of God in His children as schism and evil; and who is to decide?
 The church; but they are the world: and will the world ever receive the Spirit of God?
 It cannot.
 What then?
-They hold themselves, of course, the church; they have the clergy, which is God&#8217;s church in their estimation; and the Spirit of God and His work is voted schismatic.
+They hold themselves, of course, the church; they have the clergy, which is God's church in their estimation; and the Spirit of God and His work is voted schismatic.
 Such is the real and simple meaning of the word clergy so used.
-But to produce the passage in Scripture&#8212;&#8221; Be not lords,&#8221; says Peter, &#8220;over *God&#8217;s heritage*&#8221; to the elders or instructors.
-That is, over *God&#8217;s Clergy*&#8212;to give it in its English form of letters, *cleroi.* The bodies of Christian believers were called God&#8217;s &#8220;lots&#8221; (the meaning of the original word *cleros)* answering to @Deuteronomy 9: 29.
-Now the clergy have assumed to themselves to be God&#8217;s lot only, but the only use of clergy in Scripture is, as applied to *the laity* if you please, contrasted with ministers: charging these to assume no lordship.
+But to produce the passage in Scripture -- "Be not lords", says Peter, "*over God's heritage*", to the elders or instructors.
+That is, over God's Clergy -- to give it in its English form of letters, *cleroi*.
+The bodies of Christian believers were called God's "lots" (the meaning of the original word *cleros*) answering to @Deuteronomy 9: 29.
+Now the clergy have assumed to themselves to be God's lot only, but the only use of clergy in Scripture is, as applied to *the laity* if you please, contrasted with ministers: charging these to assume no lordship.
 Now, the substitution of the clergy for the church is the very moral power of apostasy.
 But this is contained, indelibly contained, in the very word in its present use, be they Roman Catholics or Protestants: that is, we find the assumption of clericalism, the secret love of many a fair-held name, to be really, in its character and operation, the sin against the Holy Ghost, and the formal character of the apostasy.
-How often have we heard from the mouth of a minister or clergyman&#8212; &#8220;My flock,&#8221; as if it were a virtue, so to think: while it is a shocking blasphemy in fact&#8212;I do not say wilfully so&#8212;which an apostle would never for a moment have thought of daring to utter or assuming to himself.
-It was God&#8217;s flock which they might be given to oversee&#8212;Christ&#8217;s sheep which they might be entrusted with a portion of, a (*cleros)* lot, to feed and guide.
+How often have we heard from the mouth of a minister or clergyman -- "My flock", as if it were a virtue, so to think: while it is a shocking blasphemy in fact -- I do not say wilfully so -- which an apostle would never for a moment have thought of daring to utter or assuming to himself.
+It was God's flock which they might be given to oversee -- Christ's sheep which they might be entrusted with a portion of, a (*cleros*) lot, to feed and guide.
 To call them their sheep, or their flock, was to put themselves in the place of God or His Christ; but they do so because they are clergy: they count it

 {48}